Arsenio Lacson: Early life and education

 Lacson was born on December 26, 1912, in Talisay, Negros Occidental, amid a fierce storm.
 He was the son of Roman Ledesma Lacson, a scion of the distinguished Lacson family, and Rosario Sison.
 His father named him Arsenio, in honor of the renowned Philippine showman and journalist Arsenio Luz, whom he deeply admired.
 His second name, came from his grandfather, Hilario Lacson.

 Lacson is also the nephew of Gen. Aniceto Lacson, the president of the short-lived Republic of Negros, while his niece, Rose Lacson, later gained recognition in Australia as a notable socialite.

 His nephew, Salvador, holds the position of chairman at LLIBI Insurance Brokers, a leading firm since 1973.

 Despite being a sickly child, Lacson turned to athletics during his time at the Ateneo de Manila University, where he earned a Bachelor of Arts degree.
 While still a student, he took up amateur boxing, which left him with a broken nose—a feature that would become a distinctive part of his appearance.

 Lacson pursued his legal studies at the University of Santo Tomas, and after graduating and passing the bar in 1937, he began his career at the law office of future Senator Vicente Francisco.
 He then moved on to serve as an assistant attorney at the Department of Justice.
 Before the outbreak of World War II, Lacson also made his mark as a respected sportswriter, cementing his reputation in both law and journalism.

 Sporting career

 Football

 Lacson was part of the collegiate football team of the Ateneo de Manila University.
 He played at the halfback position or as defensive midfielder for the Ateneo squad.
-He was also part of the Philippine national football team and participated in tournaments such as the 1934 Far Eastern Championship Games.
+He was also part of the Philippines national football team and participated in tournaments such as the 1934 Far Eastern Championship Games.

 After Lacson graduated from Ateneo, he studied at the University of Santo Tomas Faculty of Civil Law.
 While a law student, Lacson joined the UST football team.